Get inbox messages

 timestamp | string | The timestamp when the error occurred, YYYY-MM-DD HH:MM:SS UTC |

-Unknown error, please try again later
+Unexpected error, please try again later

 {